The Real Housewives of Orange County season 17: Production and crew

 In April 2023, it was announced the season would premiere on June 7, 2023.
 New housewife, Jennifer Pedranti, joined the show with Tamra Judge returning after a two-season pause.
-Taylor Armstrong, originally from the Beverly Hills installation, appeared on the series as a Friend of the Housewives throughout the season.
-Former housewife, Vicki Gunvalson, made several guest appearances during the season.
+Taylor Armstrong, formally of the Beverly Hills installation, appeared on the series as a "Friend of the Housewives" throughout the season.
+Former Housewife Vicki Gunvalson made several guest appearances throughout the season, as well as former Housewife of Beverly Hills, Teddi Mellencamp.